JuanCarlosFL/API_REST_Fundamentals/README.md

 { return BadRequest("This client exist") }
 ```

-For the Put Verb we send in the querystring te code and in the body the changes to do
+For the Put Verb we send in the querystring the code and in the body the changes to do
 And the method will be so that

 ```C#